Perform and record quality control and understand quality assurance systems.

 ASCP certified is highly desirable.

-This full time, 40 hour position is on the evening shift, the schedule will include working 5-8 hour shifts, every 3rd weekend and 2 holidays per year.
+This full time, 40 hour position is on the midnight shift, the schedule will include rotating weekends and holidays.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.